-A SCA should be undertaken at the end of life of a built asset, including a change of owner or occupier, where failure to take appropriate measures could result in precise details about security risks and mitigation methods being revealed.
+A SCA should be undertaken at the end of life of a public space where failure to take appropriate measures could result in precise details about security risks and mitigation methods being revealed.
 The asset owner(s) should therefore ensure that processes are in place, and implemented, to initiate the SCA process at the start of the project.